SiegeLord/Repercussion/README.md

 Once everything is in place (you can place RustAllegro .rlib's in the source directory), run `make` and hope it works.

-I'll be providing binaries eventually, but for now grab me (SiegeLord) in #rust at irc.mozilla.org.
+I'll be providing binaries eventually, but for now grab me (SiegeLord) in #rust at irc.mozilla.org for help.

 ## License